New in version 0.22.0.

 This will create the familiar quickstart folder with a Python file and an Excel file, but this time, the Excel file is in the

 Double-click the Excel add-in to open it in Excel

 You should see a new ribbon tab called

 The add-in and VBA project are currently always called

 myaddin, no matter what name you chose in the quickstart command.
-We’ll see towards the end of this tutorial how we can change that, but for now we’ll stick with it.
+We’ll see towards the end of this tutorial how we can change that, but for now we’ll stick to it.

 Compared to the xlwings add-in, the custom add-in offers an additional level of configuration: the configuration sheet of the add-in itself which is the easiest way to configure simple add-ins with a static configuration.

 Let’s open the VBA editor by clicking on